 Report a Problem

-Register or log in to My Account and then select ‘Add a Report’, select the location of the problem and then select the correct category from the drop down menu to report problems with carriageways, footways and street furniture including:
+Select the location of the problem and then select the correct category from the drop-down menu to report problems with carriageways, footways and street furniture including:

 - Potholes (where the surface of a road or footway has eroded and a hollow has formed)